zerangu/STM32_Drone_Flight_Ctrl/README.md

 # Flight Control

-Controller uses PID control without I
+Controller uses PID control without I.

-D gain might be too high for you
+D gain might be too high for you.

-Controller can read TFluna laser range finder
+Controller can read TFluna laser range finder which allowing altitude hold function become possible in the future.

 # Test Flight